cosmos/sdk-tutorials/academy/2-cosmos-concepts/4-messages.md

 What would happen if a player stops taking turns?
 To ensure functionality for your checkers application, you can consider:

 * Having a timeout after which the game is forfeited.
 You could also automatically charge the forgetful player, if and when you implement a wager system.
 For the guided coding exercise on this part, head straight to [Keep an Up-To-Date Game Deadline](/hands-on-exercise/2-ignite-cli-adv/2-game-deadline).
 * Keeping an index of games that could be forfeited.
-If both timeouts are the same, you can keep a single FIFO list of games, so you can clear them from the top of the list as necessary.
+If both timeouts are the same, you can keep a single FIFO list of games so you can clear them from the top of the list as necessary.
 For the guided coding exercise on this part, head straight to [Put Your Games in Order](/hands-on-exercise/2-ignite-cli-adv/1-game-fifo).
-* Handling the cancelation in ABCI's `EndBlock`, or rather its equivalent in the Cosmos SDK, without any of the players having to trigger the cancellation.
+* Handling the cancellation in ABCI's `EndBlock` (or rather its equivalent in the Cosmos SDK) without any of the players having to trigger the cancellation.
 For the guided coding exercise on this part, head straight to [Auto-Expiring Games](/hands-on-exercise/2-ignite-cli-adv/4-game-forfeit).

 In general terms, you could add `timeout: Timestamp` to your `StoredGame` and update it every time something changes in the game.
 You can decide on a maximum delay, for example _one day_.

 <HighlightBox type="info">

 There are no _open_ challenges, meaning a player cannot create a game where the second player is unknown until someone steps in.
-Therefore player matching is left outside of the blockchain.
+Therefore, player matching is left outside of the blockchain.
 The enterprising student can incorporate it inside the blockchain by changing the necessary models.

 </HighlightBox>